-Procedurally Generated Music – Part 2: Step Variance
+Procedurally Generated Music – Part 4: Song Structure

 Time to start turning this into my own song by using the full Stepper range to control the Panning, Pitch and Filter domains of the percussion instruments.